ABOUT THE AUTHOR

 Illustrations by Marcia Lewis

 There are many great reasons to introduce a children to the joy of owning a dog: dogs help children’s self-esteem, help them learn responsibility and help them learn empathy.
 However, children and dogs don’t automatically start with a wonderful relationship.
 In fact, it can be downright challenging figuring out what a puppy needs.
-Comfy, Cozy tells the story of Lily, a little girl who adopts Rosco, a puppy from a pet shelter.
-When it’s time for bed, the puppy struggles to adjust.
-He tosses and turns and flops about, but can’t get to sleep because he misses the warmth and security if his brothers and sisters.
-Scared, he figures out how to fill his bed with stuffed “brothers and sisters” stealthily stolen from Lily’s bed.
-Once his bed is full, Rosco is finally comfy, finally cozy and able to sleep.
-In the back of the book, you’ll find child-friendly tips for introducing a puppy to its new home and a recipe for homemade organic dog biscuits.
-Ages 4-8.
+A little girl named Lily adopts a puppy from a pet shelter.
+When it‛s time for bed, the puppy struggles to fall asleep, he misses the warmth and security of his brothers and sisters.
+Follow along as Rosco utilizes a little puppy ingenuity as he figures out how to get comfy, how to make his bed cozy.